In this article

 The magic happens in how you manage context across conversations.
 You're not starting fresh each time — you're building on previous understanding, referencing earlier decisions, maintaining continuity of thought across multiple outputs.

-Let context windows fill up with irrelevant back-and-forth.
+What NOT to do: Let context windows fill up with irrelevant back-and-forth.
 When you hit token limits, start a completely fresh conversation and lose all your built-up understanding.
+Keep your AI conversations isolated from your actual work environment.

+The real power comes from integrations that connect LLMs directly to your work environment.
+Claude can search your Google Drive, Gmail, and Calendar.
 ChatGPT connects to Slack, Notion, and dozens of other tools.
-Instead of copying and pasting information between systems, the LLM can pull live context from where your work actually lives.
+Instead of copying and pasting information between systems, the LLM pulls live context from where your work actually lives.

-"I've been analyzing MCP server architecture in our previous discussion.
+When you've built up significant understanding in one conversation, create new threads that explicitly reference your key insights: "I've been analyzing MCP server architecture in our previous discussion.
 Key findings: [3-4 bullet points].
-Now I need to create marketing materials that reflect this technical understanding.
-Let's refine the concepts to lock a design and then start iterating on the materials"
+Now I need to create user-facing documentation that reflects this technical understanding."

 You're context shepherding, not prompt writing — and the tools are getting better at helping you preserve that hard-won understanding.